mkumar73/beckernick.github.io/_posts/2016-08-31-music_recommender.markdown

 ---

-Intro goes here

-## Loading the Last.fm Data
+I've been using a lot of products with recommendation engines lately, so I decided it would be cool to build one myself.
+Recommender systems can be loosely broken down into two categories: content based systems and collaborative filtering systems.

+**Content based recommender systems** use the features of items to recommend other similar items.
+For example, if I'm browsing for solid colored t-shirts on Amazon, a content based recommender might recommend me other t-shirts or solid colored sweatshirts because they have similar features (sleeves, single color, shirt, etc.).

+**Collaborative filtering based systems** use the actions of users to recommend other items.
+In general, they can either be user based or item based.
+User based collaborating filtering uses the patterns of users similar to me to choose what to recommend to me.
+Item based collaborative filtering uses the patterns of users who browsed the same item as me to recommend me a product (essentially, users who looked at my item also looked at _this_ item).

+I'm going to do item based collaborative filtering in this post, as I'm more interested in seeing recommendations for items I like than for what anonymous user might like.

+## Finding a Dataset for Recommendations

+While googling around for a good dataset, I stumbled upon a [page](https://gist.github.com/entaroadun/1653794) from 2011 with a bunch of cool datasets.
+Since I use Spotify and Pandora all the time, I figured I'd choose a music dataset.

-The Last.fm [data](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/index.html) come from the [Music Technology Group](http://mtg.upf.edu/) at the Universitat Pompeu Fabra in Barcelona, Spain.
-The data were scraped by Òscar Celma using the Last.fm API, and they are available free of charge.
+The Last.fm [data](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/index.html) are from the [Music Technology Group](http://mtg.upf.edu/) at the Universitat Pompeu Fabra in Barcelona, Spain.
+The data were scraped by Òscar Celma using the Last.fm API, and they are available free of charge for non-commercial use.
 So, thank you Òscar!

 The Last.fm data are broken into two parts: the activity data and the profile data.
 The activity data is comprised of about 360,000 individual user's Last.fm artist listening information.
 It details how many times a Last.fm user played songs by various artists.
 The profile data contains each user's country of residence.
 We'll use `read.table` from `pandas` to read in the tab-delimited files.